INSURANCE UNDERWRITING AND CLAIMS · DECISION LOGGING

 AI Use in Insurance — model law

 Requires insurers to document, audit, and explain AI-driven underwriting and claims decisions.
-Model law adopted across a growing majority of US insurance commissioners.
+Model law adopted by nearly half of US state insurance regulators.
 Algorithmic explanations must be producible on demand.

 CFPB / FCRA